-Based on the Circle of security and Marte meo programs, the Boomerangs parenting program uses culturally appropriate activities to strengthen and improve the caregiving capacity of Indigenous parents with the view of fostering positive social-emotional child development.
+Based on the Circle of security and Marte meo programs, the Boomerangs parenting program uses culturally appropriate activities to strengthen and improve the caregiving capacity of Aboriginal parents with the view of fostering positive social-emotional child development.
 Targeting Aboriginal families who are experiencing familial discord, the program adopts an early intervention approach seeking to circumvent the incidence of a range of problems including mental health disorders, future drug and alcohol misuse, and domestic violence.

 The program content is based on the theory of attachment and includes a combination of parent interviews, video-taping, information sessions, and camps.
 The inclusion of the video is to improve and strengthen the parents' caregiving capacity through observation and the information sessions seek to enhance the parents' knowledge on brain development and attachment.

 The Boomerangs parenting program is delivered over 12 weeks and can accommodate up to six families at once.
 There is no cost to the families participating in the program.